 – I installed this mod and it doesn’t work!

 The mod has been tested countless times during development and triple checked before release.
 Everything worked and the campaign is available for the full playthrough, I’m sure of it.
-If something doesn’t work for you, then, I suppose, one of the three:
+Still, patches are coming and the content is changing, so if something doesn’t work for you, then, I suppose, one of the three:

 In this case, I advise you to delete everything that is in your Mods folder, and perform a completely clean installation of all the necessary mods according to the instructions for them.
 This should fix the issue.